Your Complete Guide to Maid of Honor Duties

 Lead the bridesmaid troops.

 So what does a maid of honor do?
-The list begins with leadership.
-This is probably the most important order of business your maid of honor will have.
-Of course, the other bridesmaids will have their fair share of things to do and should certainly assist her (she'll probably need lots of help planning your bachelorette party, after all), but your maid of honor should be the "director" at the end of the day.
+The MOH responsibilities list begins with leadership.
+This is probably the most important order of business the maid of honor will have.
+Of course, the other bridesmaids will have their fair share of things to do and should certainly assist her (she'll probably need lots of help planning your bachelorette party, after all), but the maid of honor should be the "director" at the end of the day.

 Introduce the bridesmaids and spearhead communication.